benemaXx/accountlock2/README.md

 If *days_notice* > 0, then the *days_notice* period is added as additional lock time after the first attempt to unlock the contract.
 If *days_notice* = 0, this action will unlock your account by restoring the *public_key_string* as the owner authority.

+Please note: if *unlocker_str* was provided during lockup, then only the specified account may unlock the locked account.
+If *unlocker_str* was set to an empty string (""), then any account can unlock.

 ##### CLEOS COMMAND:
 ```